 In this program is an add to the regular yin immersion in the Daoist elements and meridians.
-Here we look into the Mindfulness aspects of Yin, you will learn all about the Art of Yoga Nidra and you will receive a Reiki Initiation if you wish.
+Here we cover the basics of Yin Yoga Therapy approach and you will learn all about the Art of Yoga Nidra and you have the opportunity receive a Reiki Initiation if you wish.

 In Yin Yoga as well as in Yoga Nidra and Reiki we are exploring the concept surrender and release while we are opening up to guidance from beyond.
 Making our way through layer upon layer of habitual holding patterns of emotional history deep inside our tissues, muscles and cells.
 Releasing emotional tension, freeing stagnant or blocked energy.

 We take the time out to listen to our body closely, to understand the transformative possibilities of being present with sensation means to experience mindfulness principles on a physical level.
 To let the body guide the mind to the ultimate experience of peace.
 To cultivate a loving-kindness attitude to ourselves, and from this place of abundance offering it to the world.

 There is so much more to Yin Yoga than only the physical stretching and rejuvenation.
 Allow Yin Yoga to be an art, a philosophy and a way of living.

 If you’re up for exploring some more of this with us this is your course.